Make an inquiry

 This myth is quite common.
 But the reality is quite different.

-Accounting does not require sophisticated mathematical skills, but logic and organization.
+Accounting does not require sophisticated mathematical skills, but logic and organisation.
 Think of it like solving a puzzle - when you have the right knowledge, things work out.
 And the puzzle is easy to sort.

 And as mentioned, there are already "smart assistants" that make complex accounts easier.
-What remains important for experts is the ability to organise information and manage to weave meaning from it.
+What remains important for experts is the ability to organise information and to manage to weave meaning from it.

 Myth 4: Accounting is only about accounting entries and classifying financial transactions